SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 4 threads will handle 10 patches.
 The 4 threads will successively work on the next available patch until all patches are done.

-.. rubric:: Advantages

-* Inside one MPI region, the threads do not need to wait for their friends to go to the next patch; they can continue working on the next patch, thus avoiding long waiting times.
+The great advantage of this scheme is that, inside one MPI region, the threads do not need to wait for their friends to go to the next patch; they can continue working on the available patches, thus avoiding long waiting times.
 This is a form of **local load balancing**.
-* The patches are regularly exchanged between MPI regions in order to uniformize the load carried by each.
-This is a form of **global load balancing**.
-* As the patches can be small, moving a patch from one MPI region to another is
-  fast: it can fit more easily in the cache, and does not require heavy memory access.

 .. rubric:: Rules